bowencool/blog/src/content/blog/browser-knowledges.md

 description: This article summarizes some of the browser-related interview questions, including browser architecture, rendering process, performance optimization, and so on.
 ---

-> This article was translated by OpenAI GPT-4, Google Gemini and DeepLX.
+> This article was translated by OpenAI GPT-4, Google Gemini, and DeepLX.
+It is too long for proofreading.

 ## Multi-process architecture